- Does my product have to be labeled or not?

 - Flame retardant sleepwear

-Textiles represent the only product group for which there is a separate labeling regulation.
+Textiles represent the only product group for which there is a separate labelling regulation.
 EU Regulation 1007/2011 on material labeling of textiles places specific requirements on economic operators and, in the event of violations, often leads to disputes under competition law and measures by the market surveillance authorities.
 Other labeling regulations must be observed beyond material identification:

 - Manufacturer and identification marking